TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/RFM69/README.md

 # RFM69

-> 20/100mW ASK/FSK Transceiver With Scrambler, AES-Encryption And SPI Interface Based On Semtech SX1231
+> 20/100mW GFSK Transceiver With Scrambler, AES-Encryption And SPI Interface Based On Semtech SX1231

 This transceiver module is based on the *RF69* transceiver chip that can be programmed via *SPI* interface.
 This chip in turn is based on *Semtech SX1231* (20mW standard version) and *Semtech SX1231H* (100mW *H* version).